Aleph-Alpha/intelligence-layer-sdk/src/examples/fastapi_tutorial.md

 hypercorn fastapi_example:app --bind localhost:8000
 ```

-In a successful run, you should see a message similar to
+If the start-up was successful, you should see a message similar to
 ```cmd
 [2024-03-07 14:00:55 +0100] [6468] [INFO] Running on http://<your ip>:8000 (CTRL + C to quit)
 ```

-Now that the server is running, we can make a `GET` request via `cURL`:
+Now that the server is running, we can perform a `GET` request via `cURL`:
 ```bash
 curl -X GET http://localhost:8000
 ```